warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

 So, our process is now at the Telephone interview.
 In a realistic application, there would be a task list and a form that could be filled in to complete this task.
-Let’s complete this task (we have to set the `telephoneInterviewOutcome` variable as the exclusive gateway uses it to route the execution):
+Letï¿½s complete this task (we have to set the `telephoneInterviewOutcome` variable as the exclusive gateway uses it to route the execution):

 ```
 curl -u admin:admin -H "Content-Type: application/json" -d '{"action" : "complete", "variables": [ {"name":"telephoneInterviewOutcome", "value":true} ]}' http://localhost:8080/runtime/tasks/14